-All Past High Priests (including those who have presided over Royal Arch Chapters where past presiding Officers are known by other titles such as Past Z or Past Principal), so long as they remain members in good standing of Chapters under the jurisdiction of this Grand Chapter.
+All Past High Priests who presided over Royal Arch Chapters that were in good standing during the presiding period (including those who have presided over Royal Arch Chapters where past presiding Officers are known by other titles such as Past Z or Past Principal), so long as they remain members in good standing of Chapters under the jurisdiction of this Grand Chapter.

 Proxies

 Section 4.
 Any officer of a Chapter, as specified in Section 3(c) above, may be represented and vote by proxy.
 Proxies must be members of the same Chapters as their principals and have certificates of appointment on fi le with the Grand Secretary.
-Proxies are not, by virtue of their designated authority, members of this Grand Chapter.
+Proxies are acting on behalf of their principle and are not members of this Grand Chapter in and of themselves.

 Titles